jrandj/aws-solutions-architect-associate/README.md

 1. Network routing, topology, and peering (for example, AWS Transit Gateway, VPC peering).

+	* VPC Peering allows you to connect 1 VPC with another via a direct network route using private IP addresses.

+	* Instances behave as if they were on the same private network.

+	* You can peer VPCs with other AWS accounts as well as with other VPCs in the same account.

+	* Peering is in a star configuration (i.e. 1 central VPC peer with 4 others).
+There is no transitive peering.

+	* You can peer between regions.

 1. Network services with appropriate use cases (for example, DNS).

 #### Skills in: